CODT 1.0 Atlantic

 The data model tool-specific MDS uses names and formats required for a direct load.
 In other words, PowerDesigner imports this MDS workbook.

-For the trivial import of Entities, we don’t need further transformation.
-The Code, Comment, Prefix, Localname, URI, and (logical) Name are a direct copy of the ER MDS values.
+We don’t need further transformation for the trivial import of entities.
+The Code, Comment, Prefix, Localname, URI, and (logical) Name are direct copies of the ER MDS values.

-The other tabs, Inheritance, Inheritance Links, Association reflect PowerDesigner object names that are different from the generic ER names.
+The other tabs, Inheritance, Inheritance Links, and Association, reflect PowerDesigner object names that differ from generic ER names.

 PowerDesigner Import

-SAP PowerDesigner has a very robust metadata import.
-Rather than CSV files the tool imports MS-Excel spreadsheets.
+Unlike CSV files, SAP PowerDesigner has a robust metadata import, and the tool imports MS Excel spreadsheets.
 We define a mapping from the Excel tab to the PD model object (entity) and from columns to model object properties.

-The Imported File specified the path and Excel filename, the Mapping Description lists column and properties.
+The Imported File specified the path and Excel filename, and the Mapping Description lists columns and properties.

-The import also facilities orchestration.
-We can import several tabs withing a single import job.
+The import also facilitates orchestration.
+We can import several tabs within a single import job.

 The screenshot below shows the outcome of the entity import.
 The tool created an entity for every row in the PowerDesigner MDS.